MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial.md

 ### distinct

-It appears that there are multiple types of storms based on the results of our previous query.
-Let's use the [distinct](./distinctoperator.md) operator to list all of the unique storm types.
+It appears that there are multiple types of storms based on the results of the previous query.
+Use the [distinct](./distinctoperator.md) operator to list all of the unique storm types.

 > [!div class="nextstepaction"]
 > <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAAwsuyS/KdS1LzSspVqhRSMksLsnMSy5RAIuEVBakAgD24XVdIAAAAA==" target="_blank">Run the query</a>